ftonneau/calcol/README.md

 CALCOL\_SAT and CALCOL\_SUN should contain `cal`'s **abbreviations for Saturday and Sunday**, respectively.
 Their default values are "Sat" and "Sun," so leave them untouched if your version of `cal` uses English.
-If your version of `cal` uses another language, however, you should define CALCOL\_SAT and CALCOL\_SUN so that they equal the abbreviations actually employed.
-In French, for example, these abbreviations are "Sa" and "Di", so you should write the following in your `.bashrc` or equivalent:
+If your version of `cal` uses another language, however, you should define CALCOL\_SAT and CALCOL\_SUN so that they equal the **abbreviations actually employed**.
+In French, for example, these abbreviations are "Sa" and "Di," so you should write the following in your `.bashrc` or equivalent:

 ```